glycerine/zygomys/README.md

 $ go get github.com/glycerine/zygomys/cmd/zygo
 ~~~

-### not your average parentheses... features in zygomys 3.0.3 include
+### not your average parentheses... features in zygomys 4.1 include

- * [x] New in 3.0: struct defintion and type checking.
+ * [x] struct defintion and type checking.
 [See `tests/declare.zy` for examples.](https://github.com/glycerine/zygomys/blob/master/tests/declare.zy)
- * [x] Since 2.0: dot-symbols! dot-symbols such as `.plane` or `.plane.wing` give OO-flavor and compact, expressive notation.
+ * [x] dot-symbols such as `.plane` or `.plane.wing` give OO-flavor and compact, expressive notation.
 [See the wiki](https://github.com/glycerine/zygomys/wiki#differences-from-traditional-lisp-syntax) for discussion
  * [x] dot-symbols avoid the need for macros in many cases
  * [x] Readable assignment: `(.a = 10)` assigns value 10 to symbol `a`  (NB use `==` for equality checks)
  * [x] Readable nested method calls: `(.a.b.c Fly)` calls method `Fly` on object `c` that lives within objects `a` and `b`.